yuchen-mei/voyager/README.md

 We are using the build-in [GitLab CI](https://docs.gitlab.com/ee/ci/).
 It triggers whenever someone pushes to a branch.

 ### Runners
-- We are using three runners on `rsgvm9`
+- We are using a single gitlab runner on `rsgvm9` (two are inactive)
 - They can be configured using `/etc/gitlab-runner/config.toml`
-- The working-dir of the runners is `/pool0/minotaur-ci`
+- The working-dir of the runners is `/home/gitlab-runner/minotaur-ci`

 ## Setup
 1. Clone the repository `git@code.stanford.edu:tsmc40r/brainpower/accelerator.git`